 In Part 1, we explored a few shared traits between Simon Magus and the Johannite Jesus.
 We also explored Simon’s cosmology and how it is rooted in a divine Fire similar to the Orphic Phanes and the cosmological doctrines of Heraclitus and the Stoics.
 Simonian cosmology also has a deep connection with the doctrines of the Sethians and Valentinians, considering the many similarities between Helena with the fallen Wisdom Mother figure, Sophia Achamoth and even Mary Magdalene.
 Yet, Helena seems to be more of an embodiment for Sophia for theatrical teaching purposes since the Sophia archetype precedes Helena and can be traced back to the Eros myth of Plato, the Egyptian Sia and Isis as well as the Babylonian Innana.
 However, the parallels do not end there.

-As we are about to see, not only are there parallels and connections between Simon and the Johannite Jesus, but also with other Biblical figures such as Paul the Apostle, Peter, Nathaniel and of course, John the Baptist.
-The demonized Simon Magus by the Orthodox Church also bare striking resemblances with the figure of Satan and the AntiChrist as does Jesus in Matthew and Mark, strangely enough.
-Outside of the Bible, in other mystery religions, the connections with Orpheus, Dionysus, Asclepius, Apollinius of Tyana, Apollo, Hercules and even Zeus also exist, which will be explored in greater detail in future installments.
+As we are about to see, not only are there parallels and connections between Simon and the Johannite Jesus but also with other Biblical figures such as Paul the Apostle, Peter, Nathaniel and of course, John the Baptist.
+The demonized Simon Magus by the Orthodox Church also bears striking resemblances with the figure of Satan and the AntiChrist as does Jesus in Matthew and Mark, strangely enough.
+Outside of the Bible, in other mystery religions, the connections with Orpheus, Dionysus, Asclepius, Apollonius of Tyana, Apollo, Hercules, and even Zeus also exist, which will be explored in greater detail in future installments.

 The Bad Samaritan